-"Qualified mental retardation professional (QMRP)" means QMRP as defined under 42 CFR 483.430 (a).
+"Qualified intellectual disability professional (QIDP)" means QIDP as defined under 42 C.F.R.
+483.430 (a)

 "Qualified therapist," see WAC 388-835-0030.

 "Regression analysis" is a statistical technique used to analyze the relationship between a dependent or criterion variable and a set of independent or predictor variables.